Past history of violent behaviour is the strongest predictor of future violence.

-It makes sense for the LAS to take precautions – an ambulance worker is attacked in London every day of the year.
+In thinking about Personal Safety for Community Workers, it makes sense for the LAS to take precautions – an ambulance worker is attacked in London every day of the year.

 However, if you were visiting clients in the London area, would you want to know if the address on your task list today was one of those addresses?

 Personal Safety for Community Workers is a legal requirement underlined by Health and Safety Law.

 A criminal justice social worker, or a district nurse or a children‘s dental worker for example, would probably want to know that this list was being shared with his/her team…just in case they be asked to visit one of these addresses by themselves.